nodef/chasm.c/readme.md

 #### Assembles and soft links code, dealing with `$riprel` and `rel()` syntax and returning the assembled code.

 - Returns NULL if an error occured, retrieved with `x64error()`.
+  - Validates `code`, `len` and `outlen` for NULL pointers or 0s, ensuring your errors don't cause mayhem too!
 - The length of the assembled code is stored in `outlen`.
 - Internally allocates returned code, freed with `free()`.
+- If you happen to input more than a billion instructions into this function, the internal linking is performed using 32 bit integers holding instruction boundaries.
+There is a chance to overflow in this case!

 ### <pre lang="c">uint32_t x64emit(const x64Ins* ins, uint8_t* opcode_dest);</pre>